rescrv/eudaemon/eudaemonsh/man/uname.1.md

 **HISTORY**

-The **uname** utility is a synshell-specific implementation designed for LLM consumption.
+The **uname** utility is a eudaemonsh-specific implementation designed for LLM consumption.

 ------------------------------------------------------------------------